GreenAI-Uppa/GreenAI-Uppa.github.io/index.md

 This project is mainly supported by the I-Site [E2S-UPPA](https://e2s-uppa.eu/fr/index.html), a french consortium composed of [CNRS](https://www.cnrs.fr/), [INRIA](https://www.inria.fr/), [INRAE](https://www.inrae.fr/) that assists companies and public organizations in their energy and environmental transition.

-Partnerships with public institutions, as well as SMEs are one of the main motivations for the existence of GreenAi Uppa.
+Partnerships with public institutions, as well as SMEs are one of the main motivations for the existence of GreenAI Uppa.
  - [AltaNoveo](https://www.cwall.fr/)
  - [Aquitaine Science Transfert](https://www.ast-innovations.com/)
  - [Technopole Hélioparc](https://helioparc.fr/)